unitaryfund/mitiq/docs/source/guide/guide-factories.rst

       NOISE_ERROR = 0.7
       return ZERO_NOISE_LIMIT + NOISE_ERROR * scale_factor

-In this case the zero noise limit is ``0.5`` and we would like to deduce it by evaluating the function only for values of ``scale_factor`` which are larger than or equal to 1.
+In this case the zero-noise limit is ``0.5`` and we would like to deduce it by evaluating the function only for values of ``scale_factor`` which are larger than or equal to 1.

 .. note::